constancemaurer/music-artist-predictor/README.md

 ## Problem Statement

-Can we predict a music artist by his/her songs' spotify music features, popularity score and lyrics?
+Can we predict a music artist by his/her songs' spotify music features and lyrics?

 ## Goals